 Harry: Tracy’s King Crab Shack is the place to go.
 There is one in the middle of Juneau that is perfect for visitors, as well as a smaller location on the water in the open air.
 What a spot!

 Pro tip: You can also find fresh seafood on board, the Asian-inspired kind that is.
-While on any Royal Caribbean ship cruising in Alaska— Quantum, Ovation, Serenade and Radiance of the Seas—head to Izumi for sushi, sashimi and other Japanese dishes.
+While on any Royal Caribbean ship cruising in Alaska—Brilliance, Ovation, Quantum and Radiance of the Seas—head to Izumi for sushi, sashimi and other Japanese dishes.

 Q: What was your favorite shore excursion in Alaska?